linnforsman/data-dashboard/README.md

 ## File Description
 - `myapp`: folder with all rendering of the frontend of the web app `HTML`, `CSS` and `Python` filed.
 - `requirements.txt`, `Procfile`, `myapp`: these files are used for deployment of the dashboard.

+## Licence, Authors and Acknowledgement
+The underlying data for analysis is pulled from the [World Bank](https://data.worldbank.org/summary-terms-of-use) api.
+Feel free to use the code to add additional features to the data dashboard.